trishatjokro/idr-usd-fx/README.md

   day's current volatility expressed as a percentile of its own history.
 - **Regime episodes:** the sharpest non-overlapping ~quarter (63-trading-day) depreciation and appreciation windows — the "find the story" step.
-- **Event-window study:** for each FOMC / BI meeting, the |5-trading-day forward move| is compared against a baseline of *all* trading days using a **permutation test** (5,000 resamples, fixed seed) — testing whether meetings actually move the rate more than an average day, with a p-value.
+- **Event-window study:** for each FOMC / BI / political event, the |5-trading-day
+  forward move| is compared against a **period-matched baseline** (non-event days within that event kind's own date range — so the calm 2013–2025 era is not compared against the 1999–2008 crisis spikes) using a two-sided **permutation test** (5,000 resamples, fixed seed), reported with a p-value.
-- **Enrichment:** IDR/USD daily-return correlation with Brent crude and with regional Southeast Asian currencies.
+- **Enrichment:** IDR/USD daily-return correlation with the regional Southeast Asian currencies (MYR, THB, SGD, PHP) as a co-movement check.

 ---